JOIN THE COMMUNITY

 The project’s ambitious scope includes housing, a 25,000-square-foot grocery store, two hotels, and up to 200,000 square feet of retail and office space.
 Joseph Beninati, founder of Wyld Oaks, highlighted the development’s focus on walkability and convenience, noting, “It is the luxury of eventually not needing to use your car to leave Wyld Oaks unless you want/need to drive.”

 Construction is being undertaken by top homebuilders, such as Toll Brothers, Lennar, PulteGroup, and DR Horton.
-Home valuations in the area are expected to reach nearly $1 billion.
+Home valuations in the area are expected to reach nearly $1 million.
 The Central Florida Expressway’s recent extension, which has opened new growth corridors, further supports this boom.

 One of the most anticipated community features is the BARK dog park, where the public can vote on two design concepts.
 Concept 1 integrates the park into the broader landscape, connecting it with plazas, shopping, and dining areas, while Concept 2 offers a more traditional, consolidated park experience.
 Beninati remarked, “We’re not in it to create another bark park.
 Wyld Oaks wants to deliver America’s Top Dog Park.”